Manual NVR course series and certification program

 The Manual NVR curriculum integrates techniques, perspectives, and practices from structural integration, osteopathy, and clinical massage.
 In this six-course series you will learn to improve structural and functional balance by implementing techniques and strategies for working with tension in the artery network, fascial restriction of peripheral and cranial nerves, dural restrictions in the spinal column and head, and neural and vascular tension affecting the viscera.
 After the Intro course, the next four courses each have a regional focus, and the final course is a capstone that brings together all you have learned.

-Manual NVR Part 2: Lower Thorax, Pelvis, and Hips provides a deep dive into working with the pelvis and hips, and allows us to complete our work with the thorax and spine.
-You will gain skills and strategies for balancing pelvic torsion, improving hip function, and addressing left-right asymmetry throughout the spine.
+Manual NVR Part 2: Lower Thorax, Pelvis, and Hips provides a deep dive into working with the pelvis and hips and allows us to complete our work with the spine and thorax.
+You will gain skills and strategies for balancing pelvic torsion, improving hip function, and addressing left-right asymmetry in the pelvis, hips, and thorax.
 We will review Part 1 techniques as we tend the central nervous system.
-Parts 1 and 2 area a set and your clients will benefit the most if you take these two classes in the same year.
-(You may want to take a break after Part 2 before continuing on with Parts 3, 4, and 5.)

 Movement-Based NVR home study courses, small group mentoring, and certification program